 Musicians who use it: Avicii, Martin Garrix, David Guetta, Bassjackers, Gesaffelstein

-FL studio is the best seller daw on Amazon store and very common software among EDM and Big Room producers.
+FL studio is the best seller daw on Amazon store and popular software among EDM and Big Room producers.

 The daw by Image-Line has a great collection of loops and sounds.
-In addition, a big number of virtual instruments, plug-ins, sampling and natural beat-making.
+Also, a significant number of virtual instruments, plug-ins, sampling, and natural beat-making.